YuLiumt/Cactus/note/CactusBase.rst

      6 |    6.000 |   0.25000000 |
      8 |    8.000 |   0.25000000 |

-* writing to ﬁle is performed only by processor zero.
+* writing to file is performed only by processor zero.
 This processor gathers all the output data from the other processors and then writes to a single ﬁle.

     >>> IO::out_mode = "onefile"